TurboLabIt/zzmysqldump/README.md

 -> `mysqldump: Couldn't execute 'FLUSH TABLES': Access denied; you need (at least one of) the RELOAD privilege(s) for this operation (1227)`

 The RELOAD privilege is needed for the `--lock-all-tables` mysqldump argument activated by the default configuration.
 If you can't grant the RELOAD privilege to your user and you are in a dev/low-traffic enviroment, you can just remove this argument in your config.
 For example, just leave `MYSQLDUMP_OPTIONS="--opt --add-drop-database"`

+-> `7-zipping` fails. `Error: Incorrect command line` Your 7za package is ancient!
+It's failing due to the `-sdel` argument, introduced by 7-zip 9.30 alpha (2012-10-26).
+You can just remove this argument in your config.
+For example, just leave `SEVENZIP_COMPRESS_OPTIONS="-t7z -mx=9 -mfb=256 -md=256m -ms=on"`